Kansas State University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At K - State, approximately 48% of students took out student loans averaging $6,583 a year.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At K -State, approximately 48% of students took out student loans averaging $6,583 a year.
 That adds up to $26,332 over four years for those students.

-How Much Money Do K - State Graduates Make?students who graduate with a bachelor's degree from K - State make about $45,600 a year during their first few years of employment after graduation.
-This is good news for future K - State graduates since it is 15% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do K -State Graduates Make?students who graduate from K -State with a bachelor's degree go on to jobs where they make an average salary of $45,600 in their early years.
+This is good news for future K -State graduates since it is 15% more than the average college graduate's salary of $39,802 per year.

 Location of Kansas State University

 Contact details for K -State are given below.

 |Address:||919 Mid-Campus Drive, Anderson Hall, Manhattan, KS 66506|